bengavrilov/Deep-Learning/README.md

 Note: Currently working on lectures

-Log: put on hold to focus on school
+Log: put on hold to focus on school + interview prep